bdkrock/PeerfitInterview/questionnaire.md

   - Refer to `Data Solution 3.sql` file for associated query

 #### 4. How many members completed at least 1 reservation and had no more than 1 cancelled reservation in January?
+  - NOTE: refer to "My Questions/Observations" notes 2 and 3
+  - In January, there were 28 members across both platforms who completed at least 1 reservation and had no more than 1 cancelled reservation
+  - Refer to `Data Solution 4.sql` file for associated query

 #### 5. At what time of day do most users book classes?
 Attend classes?
 (Morning = 7-11 AM, Afternoon = 12-4 PM, Evening = 5-10 PM)